 family members, until such time as the list of names of the adjudicators is

 - WRITTEN ADJUDICATIONS: For those entrants who request it,

-the comments is shared evenly between adjudicators).
+comments is shared between adjudicators.